Write a little about yourself. Just a paragraph will do.

 Don’t overthink this one; tell us what you’re doing day-to-day.

-Looking for opportunity to start my own company or find a job that
+Looking for opportunity to start my own company or find a better

 I’m really good at

 Go on, brag a little (or a lot).
 We won’t judge.